-Both include unlimited downloads, so you can surf, play, and download as much as you want without worrying about usage caps.
+All three include unlimited downloads, so you can surf, play, and download as much as you want without worrying about usage caps.

 HomeSafe network security is included as standard too, so you can block sites known to contain viruses or adult sites you don’t want the kids to see.
 As it’s network-level, it applies to all devices that connect to your line, from laptops to tablets to phones.

 Since the broadband connection relies on a TalkTalk phone line, you’ll get that too, with free calls to other TalkTalk customers and the option to upgrade.
-You’ll also get the provider’s Talk2Go mobile app, which lets you make calls from your smartphone charged to your landline account.

-You can even get your internet and phone as part of a bundle with TV and mobile as well - or if you already have a TalkTalk package, you can upgrade it to include fibre whenever you want.
+You can even get your internet and phone as part of a bundle with TV as well - or if you already have a TalkTalk package, you can upgrade it to include fibre whenever you want.
 TalkTalk TV uses YouView, with on-demand shows delivered over the web, and fibre optic broadband’s perfect for this - faster speeds give you a smoother, more consistent experience.